On "Casablanca," Humphrey Bogart and Young Love

 A Novelist Reflects on “Casablanca,” Humphrey Bogart and Young Love

-In this excerpt from his book "Cary Grant's Suit," writer Todd McEwan revisits a classic movie in an unexpected way
+In this excerpt from his book "Cary Grant's Suit," writer Todd McEwen revisits a classic movie in an unexpected way

-In this excerpt from the book, McEwan revisits an especially memorable screening of Casablanca — and offers a novel theory about just why Humphrey Bogart is so appealing in the film in question.
+In this excerpt from the book, McEwen revisits an especially memorable screening of Casablanca — and offers a novel theory about just why Humphrey Bogart is so appealing in the film in question.

 Casablanca